 What To Expect

-- The Envestnet Scholarship is up to $5,000 depending on the cost of your Certificate program.
+- The scholarship awards up to $5,000 to students seeking to complete a certificate-level CFP Board Registered program or up to $10,000 to students seeking to complete an undergraduate-level CFP Board Registered Program, either of which would qualify the student to sit for the CFP® exam.
 The scholarship may also cover the costs associated with sitting for the CFP® Certification Exam including registration, prep courses and books.

 - Scholarship Applications will be reviewed by a Scholarship Review Panel comprised of CFP® Professionals.